Pints, Pounds, & Pâté

 Thanks for stopping by!

-I hope you've picked up some takeaways that will help you plan a relaxing and rewarding trip to Paris!
-Have an amazing trip, and let us know your travel tips when you return! xx
+I hope you've picked up some takeaways that will help you plan a relaxing and rewarding trip to Paris.
+There's nothing I love more than helping Americans plan their perfect trip "across the pond."
+And while you're here, I hope you'll sign-up for my blog newsletter, and receive my free, downloadable carry-on packing guide for Europe, along with capsule wardrobe tips, and updated Europe travel outfits.
+Have an amazing time, and let us know your travel tips when you return!
+Bon voyage!

 Love it?
 Pin it!